aws-samples/eks-workshop/content/advanced/320_servicemesh_with_appmesh/create_app_mesh_components/create_injector_controller.md

 ## Install the Sidecar Injector

-We will use helm to deploy the injector and create the mesh at install time.
+We will use `Helm` to deploy the injector and create the mesh at install time.

 {{% notice info %}}
 We will use `dj-app` as the mesh name